 Names, addresses, telephone numbers, credit card data and other personal identification information, ("PII") are collected, processed and stored in our systems.
 Our treatment of this kind of information is subject to contractual restrictions and federal, state and foreign data privacy laws and regulations.
 We have implemented steps designed to protect against unauthorized access to such information and comply with these laws and regulations.
 Because of the inherent risks and complexities involved in protecting this information, the steps we have taken to protect PII may not be sufficient to prevent the misappropriation or improper disclosure of such PII.
 If misappropriation or disclosure of PII were to occur, our business could be harmed through reputational injury, litigation and possible damages claimed by the affected end customers, including in some cases costs related to customer notification and fraud monitoring, or potential fines from regulatory authorities.
-We may need to incur significant costs or modify our business practices and/or our services in order to comply with these data privacy and protection laws and regulations in the future.
-Even the mere perception of a security breach or inadvertent disclosure of PII could adversely affect our business and results of operations.
+We may need to incur significant costs or modify our business practices and/or our services in order to comply with these data privacy and protection laws and regulations.
 In addition, third party vendors that we engage to perform services for us may unintentionally release PII or otherwise fail to comply with applicable laws and regulations.
 Our insurance may not cover potential claims of this type or may not be adequate to cover all costs incurred in defense of potential claims or to indemnify us for all liability that may be imposed.
 Concerns about the security of online transactions and the privacy of PII could deter consumers from transacting business with us on the Internet.
 The occurrence of any of these events could have an adverse effect on our business, financial position, and results of operations.